DirectRTX/Simple-Ad-Network/README.md

 You are now the proud owner of a fully functioning ad network.
 And not just any network.
 One that's going to handle an unlimited amount of traffic for you and cost you less than $10/month.
 You will literally be able to handle more traffic than some networks that are running hundreds of ad servers.
 It doesn't get any better than that.

 In the sections below, we're going to teach you about the Member's Area that publishers will be using and the Admin Dashboard which is where you can monitor everything.
 And don't worry, we don't have any plans on stopping there.
-We're even going to teach you how to start promoting your new network!
+We're also going to teach you how to start promoting your new network!

 ## Notes About The Member's Area